 self.recurse(self.node)

-lines, and so on.
-That can be pretty slow, so we’d like to skip it if
+create new lines, and so on.
+We’d like to skip all that if the

 children